Patient Support

 Before your first visit, please download the Health History Form, fill it out and bring it on your first appointment.
 Upon arrival, you will also be asked to sign an Informed Consent, which will explain treatment modalities and generally inform you of treatment options.
 You can expect to discuss, in detail, your health concerns and any presenting symptoms.
 This is a time for you to share information about your health history so that treatment can be tailored to your specific needs.
 You can expect a detailed overview of your treatment plan and course of action offered at the end of the session.
 You will then receive an acupuncture treatment and recommendation for herbal therapy.

-Loose fitting clothes will be the most comfortable option for your visits.
+It is best to either wear or bring loose fitting clothes to your acupuncture visits.
 Preferably pants that can comfortably roll up to the knee and tops with sleeves that can be rolled up to the elbow.

-Other option: the clinic has patient gowns and sheets for covering if you choose to remove some clothing.
+Other option: the clinic has sheets for covering if you choose to remove some clothing.

 Most people find acupuncture treatment to be immensely relaxing.
 The small diameter of acupuncture needles result in a virtually painless insertion.
 Upon first insertion it may feel as if a small hair is being pulled, but this sensation should go away quickly.
 Needling sensation is important for the activation of the channels’ Qi and is referred to as Deqi.
 Deqi may be felt at the needling site and/or along the channel pathway and may include a feeling of pressure, heaviness, numbness, tingling, aching, or a sensation of warmth or coolness.